 Divide the dough into 24 small dough balls for taco sized tortillas or 12 small balls for larger tortillas, to be used for a wrap.

-On a lightly floured surface, roll out each dough ball as thin as possible.
+On a lightly floured surface, roll out each dough ball as thin as possible without them falling apart or breaking.

 Once each tortilla is cooked, transfer them to a wire cooling rack and cover with a tea towel or place them in a tortilla warmer until use.

-If you try this recipe, I’d love for you to give it 5 stars!
+If you try this recipe, I’d love for you to come back and give it 5 stars!

 - Sourdough Cheeseburger Pizza From Scratch

-- The Best Orange Cranberry Scones with Essential Oils
+- The Best Sourdough Orange Cranberry Scones with Essential Oils

 - 3½ Cups All Purpose Einkorn flour